abscondment/threebrothers.org/public/blog/ruby-1-9-2-on-ubuntu-11-04/post.markdown

 I've been building an application from scratch, and I want to go with the latest and greatest of the Ruby world.
-It's not yet clear to me which of Ruby 1.9.2, JRuby, and REE fit the bill &ndash; but I've picked 1.9.2. &ndash; at least for now.
+It's not yet clear to me which of Ruby 1.9.2, JRuby, and REE fit the bill, but I've picked 1.9.2. &ndash; at least for now.

 I'm building around Ubuntu server, and am automating this process with Chef.
 I've seen two different companies get stuck on outdated Ruby or